astronoray/academic-site/content/publication/moody2025/index.md

 ---
-title: "Peculiar Ages of a Peculiar Dwarf Galaxy"
+title: "Peculiar Stellar Ages of the Peculiar Dwarf Galaxy NGC 5474"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here